Traveling Expenses Incurred While Treating a Work-Related Injury

 Does the Workers’ Compensation System Cover Travel Expenses?

 The workers’ compensation system does cover travel expenses that are related to a victim’s treatment.
 But, there are certain limits.
-According to OK Stat § 85A-50, an injured worker is entitled to compensation for travel expenses when he must travel more than 20 miles round-trip to receive treatment or undergo an independent medical examination.
+According to OK Stat § 85A-50, an injured worker is entitled to compensation for traveling expenses when he must travel more than 20 miles round-trip to receive treatment or undergo an independent medical examination.
 If the injured worker travels less than 20 miles round-trip, he does not qualify for compensation for his travel expenses.
 Furthermore, the law puts restrictions on how far an injured worker can travel for his treatment.
 The workers’ compensation system will not cover travel expenses when the distance traveled exceeds 600 miles round-trip.

 It’s also important to note that the law specifically states that the treatment the worker is traveling to receive must be reasonable and necessary.
 If the injured worker is traveling a great distance to receive a questionable form of treatment, the workers’ compensation system may not award him benefits for these expenses.